 This post may contain affiliate links.
 You can read our entire affiliate disclosure here.

-When should you start preparing for Christmas?
+When should you begin planning for Christmas?

 Some of my fondest holiday memories as I got older, were putting the Christmas decorations away with my mom.
 She has always had a way of being intentional about everything she does, and her Christmas decoration storage process was an art and a science!
 This intentionality of organization and completing each task with purpose made her decorating in the next year so much easier.